ylzshaha/Lox-with-cpp/README.md

 - a VM executes bytecode
 - a stop-world and mark-and-sweep garbage collector

-you can get the first lox by running the following code.
+you can get the  lox by running the following code.

 ```bash
 cd BytecodeEater